Mikoshi-nyudo/iptvnator-electron/README.md

 The application is a cross-platform, open-source project built with Electron and Angular.
 This build version supports DRM and H.265 (hevc) playback, and includes additional video player components; Shaka player and Artplayer.

 ⚠️ Note: IPTVnator does not provide any playlists or other digital content.
-The channels and pictures in the screenshots are for demonstration purposes only.

 ## Features